Harrison Scott

-Harrison Scott (born 5 March 1996) is a British racing driver.
+Harrison Scott (born 5 March 1996) is a British racing driver who serves as a simulator driver for Williams Racing in Formula One.
+Scott was Euroformula Open champion in 2017, and a race winner in Pro Mazda for RP Motorsport.

 Career

 Karting

 Born in Althorne, Scott began karting in 2005 at the age of nine.
 Throughout his seven-year career, he took the British Karting title and two third places in the World and European Cups.

 Formula 4

 In 2013, Scott graduated to single-seaters, partaking in British Formula Ford with Falcon Motorsport in the Scholarship class.
 He took six wins, across two seasons, and finished vice-champion in the standings on both occasions.

 Eurocup Formula Renault 2.0

 In 2015, Scott moved up to Eurocup Formula Renault 2.0 with AVF and finished twelfth in his first season.
 He remained with the team for the following season and took two poles and three victories to finish fourth in the standings.

 Euroformula Open

-In 2017 Scott joined RP Motorsport in Euroformula Open Championship.
-He dominated the season winning 12 from 14 races that he had contested.
+In 2017, Scott joined RP Motorsport in Euroformula Open Championship.
+He dominated the season winning twelve from fourteen races that he had contested.